undefinedDarkness/ducktape/README.md

 ## TODO
 It's still incomplete so complete it and do something with it, What I don't know lol, Also look into making it compatible with [welsonJS](https://github.com/gnh1201/welsonjs), To remove dependency on NodeJS so it can make use of more pre-installed windows components, Maybe let it automatically use a webview if it's installed (If it offers an actually wantable features)

+- [ ] Compatability with NodeJS / Bun
+- [ ] Package as npm package
+- [ ] Add a better way for messaging to be setup